$$π₯ Infrastructure Health Report

 Execute commands across multiple instances:

-@Ohlala SmartOps execute "sudo yum update -y" on tag:Environment=dev
+$$@Ohlala SmartOps execute "sudo yum update -y" on tag:Environment=dev$$

 Filtering